📅 Published on April 24, 2024 | 🕒 Last updated on November 14, 2025

 Tibiofibular Joint

 The tibia and fibula, the two bones in the leg, connect at three key points: the superior tibiofibular joint, the inferior tibiofibular joint, and the interosseous membrane.
-These junctions work together to maintain stability while allowing limited movement for ankle flexibility.
+These junctions work together to maintain stability while allowing for limited movement to maintain ankle flexibility.[1]

 Superior Tibiofibular Joint